 |

-one of the keys to success in many endeavors, including the practice
+of the keys to success in many endeavors, including the practice of law.

-of law.
-From the plaintiff’s side, this includes writing persuasive
+From the plaintiff’s side, this includes writing persuasive settlement

 Because writing is one of his passions, Andy spends many hours outside